Balancingrock/Swiftfire/README.md

 This should build the project without errors.

+If the target macOS is before 10.14.3 then it is also necessary to install the [Swift 5 Runtime Support for Command Line Tools](https://developer.apple.com/download/more/).
+This will install a set of libraries into `/usr/lib/swift` among which `libswiftCoreFoundation.dyLib`.
+When you get an error message on starting Swiftfire complaining about that this library is missing, install the Swift 5 runtime.

 We could stop here, but... the project needs openSSL.
 And while a compiled version of openSSL is provided with the project, you should not trust this.
 Make sure to download and install openSSL from the original sources at [openSSL.org](https://openssl.org)

 Directions for the installation of openSSL are in the subproject [SecureSockets](https://github.com/balancingrock/SecureSockets).
 Note that you cannot use an existing installation of openSSL due to some necessary glue code.